Min 11°C Max 14°C

 • Join the Friends of Chichester Harbour.
 The Friends give money to support harbour projects, including wildlife conservation.
 There are also regular workparties: join other volunteers helping to do practical work to manage habitats.

 • Support the Chichester Harbour Trust, which has been set up to buy land in and around the harbour to safeguard it for the future.
 Tel: 01243 777632 for more information.

 • Help with surveys: contact the Conservation Officer, Ed Rowsell and find out more information about counting birds.

 • Buy locally raised conservation beef.
 See www.threeharboursbeef.co.uk

 • Take care of the wildlife when you are out and about.
 In particular, keep your dog away from birds.

-• Sign up for Ed's Nature Notes by the eNewsletter to get a monthly list of what to look out for.
+• Help with Goose Watch by reporting your sightings of birds on inland fields in the Area of Outstanding Natural Beauty• Sign up for Ed's Nature Notes by the eNewsletter to get a monthly list of what to look out for.